cyborgyn/rbcga/README.md

 # CGA Emulator for DEC Rainbow 100B

 It's in Proof-of-concept state.
 Right now, it can emulate on real hardware CGA hi-res mode, by copying/refreshing the usual RAM Framebuffer to the Graphics Option's RAM to display.
-It steals 10-12% CPU time for that with the help of GDC's Verticla Retrace IRQ, and finishes in 50 retraces with a full screen.
-Since the Vertical freq is around 55Hz-60Hz, it's a around 1 frame/s (a tiny little bit more).
+It steals around 12% CPU time for that with the help of GDC's Verticla Retrace IRQ, and finishes in 50 retraces with a full screen.
+Since the Vertical freq is around 60Hz, it's a around 1.2 frame/s (a tiny little bit more).

 ## Features
 - Partial INT 10h handling